 No previous Art History experience is required.

-Course-related fee: A fee will be charged to cover day trips to Milan and Vinci and Florence site visits (Spring 2020 fee = $330).
+Course-related fee: covers day trips to Milan and Vinci plus Florence site visits (Spring 2023 fee = $305).

 Department: History of Art